andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 1. We know that we'll want to use this data to create a correlation matrix in Tableau.
 But first, we need to clean and restructure our data.
 We started by importing the dataset and calling it **'shopdf'**.
 2. **Cleaning** is very straightforward in this project.
 First, we take inventory of our dataset and look over our datatypes.
 We strip whitespace where necessary, convert Income values to float, and convert Dt_customer to datetime.
 Additionally, we use Birthdate to create a brand new Age column with a simple difference calculation.
-3. **Restructuring** includes renaming and rearranging columns, creating **'productsdf'**, and recategorizing Marital Status values (see *notebook* for more info).
+3. **Restructuring** includes renaming and rearranging columns, creating **'productsdf'**, and recategorizing Marital Status values (see *Data Insights -> Demographics* for more info).
 4. In order to create a many-to-many correlation matrix with our cleaned data (**'shopdf'**), we would need to use multiple pivots in Tableau to restructure our columns.
 Tableau only allows for a single pivot, so instead, we opt to use the .melt function while we're still in Python to create a new, Tableau-friendly dataframe: **'shopmatrixdf'**
 5. Once our three dataframes were exported, Tableau and Figma were used in tandem to create the complete [dashboard].

 ## Data Insights
-**Insights were mainly driven by the correlation matrix, but I've included graphics of bar charts here to aid with impact and performance**
+**Insights were mainly driven by the correlation matrix [dashboard], but I've included graphics of bar charts here to aid with impact and performance**
 ![](Dashboard_Screenshots/campaign.png)

 **Each campaign has its own strengths and weaknesses**